 What Is Potassium & What Foods Can I Find It In?

-Potassium is a major mineral and a essential nutrient.
+Potassium is a major mineral and an essential nutrient.

 It’s present in all body tissues and is required for normal cell function and for maintaining fluid volumes in the body.

-The organic potassium salts in foods have a broad range of health benefits to the heart, kidney, bone, and other tissues.
+The organic potassium salts in foods have a broad range of health benefits for the heart, kidney, bone, and other tissues.

 Potassium Is Essential For Health